mzattera/b2fJ/distr/bin/linux/README.md

 It is possible to use the linux utilities to create a C64 native image and run it on the VICE emulator.

-If the linux OS 32-bit support, is possible run the native images for testing and debug previous to run on a real device.
-The VM requires 32-bit supports as it assumes that the host machine has 32-bit addresses, in a 64-bit machine the VM crash due the addresses are truncated.
+If the linux has OS 32-bit support, is possible run the native images for testing and debug previous to run on a real device.

+The linux binaries requires 32-bit supports as it assumes that the host machine has 32-bit addresses, in a 64-bit environment the binaries crash due the addresses are truncated.

+The utilities has been tested on Ubuntu and Raspbian

 ## Prerrequisites

 sudo apt install vice
 sudo apt install cc65
-sudo apt install build-essential gcc-multilib make
+sudo apt install build-essential gcc-multilib
+# on 64-bit linux
+sudo apt install gcc-multilib # for 64-bit linux to build 32-bit binaries sudo dpkg --add-architecture i386 # add packages to run 32-bit binaries sudo apt-get install libc6-i386 sudo apt install libc6:i386 libstdc++6:i386

 # OSX